 Students research a musician, singer, band, actor, author, artist etc. that they are interested in.
 They find out about what they are famous for and explain why they are inspired by them.

 Students plan and prepare a mini ‘lesson’ for their peers to showcase the skills that they have learnt.

 The course is assessed internally which is then externally moderated.
 Since being introduced at Friars Academy, there has been a 100% pass rate.

 We have also recently introduced the AQA Unit Award Scheme which allows students to gain further accreditations in Music.

 Career / Progression Opportunities

 Participation in Music and Drama lessons will provide students with an experience that demonstrates they have a passion for the Expressive Arts; that they can be a team player, they can stand up in front of other people and present their thoughts or ideas with personality and are willing to approach new ideas with an open mind.
 The confidence and communication skills learnt through Music and Drama will go a long way in helping our students when making new acquaintances or talking to potential future employers.
-Using the skills, growing confidence and experience gained in Expressive Arts (Drama and Music), students are invited to participate in assemblies, the annual talent show and the school production.
-Parents and carers are invited to watch the school talent show and summer production.
+Using the skills, growing confidence and experience gained in Expressive Arts, students are encouraged to perform in the annual talent show.